 "I love glam.
 I really, really do," she told Interview Magazine.
 "My mom was a dancer, so growing up, makeup and dance recitals and dress-up, all of it was very, very normal for me."

 But this isn't an alter ego.
 "Short n' Sweet is absolutely me.
 There's no alter ego," she told Vogue.
 "It's definitely a more emphasized version of me."
-The distinction matters.
-She isn't hiding behind a costume.
-She's amplifying.
+The look amplifies — it doesn't conceal.

-The Short n' Sweet Tour channeled Cher, Twiggy, and Bardot through go-go boots, risque lingerie, and rhinestoned costumes.
-Critics described it as "pure Betty Boop: a wink, a pout, and an audacious love affair with vintage glamour."
-Her wardrobe operates "less like a collection of outfits and more like a visual script."
+The Short n' Sweet Tour channeled Cher, Twiggy, and Bardot through go-go boots, lingerie, and rhinestones, which one critic described as "pure Betty Boop: a wink, a pout, and an audacious love affair with vintage glamour."

 Off-stage?
 "I dress like a little boy for most of the day, if I'm trying to hide."
-The contrast between the hyper-glamorous stage Sabrina and the hiding-in-boyish-clothes real Sabrina is the most Type 3 thing about her: one version for the world, another for herself.
+The hyper-glam stage Sabrina and the boyish hiding-Sabrina are the same person operating two registers — one for the world, one for herself.

 The Fan Relationship: Intimacy by Design